eu-ge-ne/enrouter-docs/apps/web/src/app/docs/api/matchLocation/content.md

 ## Match

 `Match` represents route, matching some segment of a location.
-It encapsulates location, params, route instance and links to first, last, previous and next items in the list of route matches.
+It encapsulates location, parameters, route instance and links to first, last, previous and next items in the list of route matches.

 For example if location `/docs/api` was matched we get a list of `Match`